Vrhnika: Mass grave

 Vrhnika is the site of a mass grave from the period immediately after the Second World War.
 The Pikec Valley Mass Grave (Grobišče pri Pikčevi dolini) is located at the bottom of a sinkhole southwest of the town, on Sveč Hill near the Vojc house.
 It contains the remains of six German prisoners of war that were murdered in May 1945.

+Cultural heritage

+Several sites or structures in Vrhnika have protected cultural monument status: